When consolidation helps your credit and when it hurts.

 Always finish paying off consolidated debt before you start charging again.
 Otherwise, you can have a real mess on your hands and can ruin your credit in the process.

-Article last modified on November 22, 2017.
+Article last modified on March 13, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Does Debt Consolidation Hurt My Credit Score? - AMP.
+Mobile users may also access the AMP Version: Does Consolidating Debt Help Your Credit Score? - AMP.